intel/iot-js-api/api/ocf/client.md

 - The `resourceId` argument is a [ResourceId](#resourceid) object that contains a device UUID and a resource path.
 Note that any [`Resource`](#resource) object can also be provided.
 - The `options` argument is optional, and it is an object whose properties represent the `REST` query parameters passed along with the `GET` request as a JSON-serializable dictionary.
 Implementations SHOULD validate this client input to fit OCF requirements.
 The semantics of the parameters are application-specific (e.g. requesting a resource representation in metric or imperial units).
 Similarly, the properties of an OIC resource representation are application-specific and are represented as a JSON-serializable dictionary.
 - The `listener` argument is optional, and is an event listener for the `ClientResource` [`update`](#onresourceupdate) event that is added on the returned [`ClientResource`](#resource) object.
 In the OCF retrieve request it is possible to set an `observe` flag if the client wants to observe changes to that resource (and get a retrieve response with a resource representation for each resource change).
+If a listener is provided, the OCF observe flag is turned on, otherwise it is turned off.
+If implementations need to make internal retrieve requests (for implementing [resource polling](#resourcepolling)), the value of the OCF observe flag SHOULD be preserved unless there have been errors and observing is turned off.

 The `options` argument usually contains the interface the retrieve method if called on, denoted by the `if` property.
 For instance,